-The Administrator and Client software included with the CN8000A make it easy to install, maintain, and operate.
-System administrators can handle a multitude of tasks with ease - from installing and running GUI applications, to BIOS level troubleshooting, routine monitoring, concurrent maintenance, system administration, rebooting and even pre-booting functions.
+The Administrator and Client software included with the RCM101A make it easy to install, maintain, and operate.
+System administrators can handle a multitude of tasks with ease - from installing and running GUI applications to BIOS-level troubleshooting, routine monitoring, concurrent maintenance, system administration, rebooting, and even pre-booting functions.

-The Administrator Utility is available in a browser-, Windows- and Java-based versions.
-The utility is used to configure the system, limit access from remote computers, manage users, and maintain the system with firmware and/or software module updates.
+The Administrator Utility is available in a Windows-based application - Windows Client Viewer - used to configure the system, limit access from remote computers, manage users, and maintain the system with firmware and/ or software module updates.